IMHP has developed a range of resources to support best practices for enhancing infant mental health practice.

 A Call to Action on Behalf of Maltreated Infants, Toddlers and Preschoolers in Canada

-is a newly released (May 2017!) document designed to equip practitioners with accessible scientific evidence on the importance of the early years for long-term mental health and developmental outcomes, that can be used to advocate for improved policy & practice for children at risk.
+This newly released (May 2017!) document is designed to equip practitioners with accessible scientific evidence on the importance of the early years for long-term mental health and developmental outcomes, that can be used to advocate for improved policy & practice for children at risk.

 Presents key information and recommendations for professionals on Competencies, Core Prevention and Intervention, and Organizational Policies necessary for providing high quality infant mental health services, and surrounding the issue of Vicarious Trauma in the Workplace.

 Comfort, Play & Teach Resources for Parents and other caregivers